akshaypatil1/the_nice_guys_1/README.md

 ```
     open node terminal
-    traval till server folder from the cloned repo
+    traverse to the server folder from the cloned repository and hit the following commands:
     npm i
     npm start       -- This will start on 4000 port
 ```